What is the CoBi?

 If an initial assessment of such results shows the possibility of a significant impact on the health of the persons concerned, the results can be reported to the individual affected.
 In principle, however, an individual also has the right to not be informed of such results (the so-called Right Not to Know).

 The search for such incidental results is not active.
 However, if such additional findings emerge, they must be assigned to a category defined by the German Society for Human Genetics (https://www.gfhev.de/).

 Genetic traits that give rise to a relevant risk for a disease for which effective therapy or preventive measures are available.

 Genetic traits that indicate a relevant risk for a disease that cannot be treated at the time of investigation.

 Genetic characteristics that only slightly modify the risk of disease occurrence, e.g. data from genome-wide association studies on multifactorial diseases.

 Genetic traits that do not pose a health risk to the person under investigation, but can lead to diseases in their descendants and/or family members and thus have an influence on family planning.”

 Since additional results are not validated, the CoBi Scientific Committee must first advise in the event of a possible suspicion.
 An initial classification into one of the above categories is made.
 This result, together with the assigned category, is then communicated to the responsible Ethics Committee.
-This Committee will discuss the result in detail.
-It is only at this stage that a decision is made as to whether the Participant and/or his offspring have a health-relevant incidental finding.
-In this case, the Participant will be contacted via the Centre if the latter has explicitly agreed to such a notification in their Declaration of Consent.
+This committee will discuss the result in detail.
+It is only at this stage that a decision is made as to whether the participant and/or his offspring have a health-relevant incidental finding.
+In this case, the participant will be contacted via the centre if the latter has explicitly agreed to such a notification in their Informed Consent.